aryeh/vscode-copy-without-indent/README.md

 ![demo3](demo3.png)

-It copies the selected lines (including the initial part of the first line and the full last linne), but without the initial indentation.
+It copies the selected lines (including the initial part of the first line and the full last line), but without the initial indentation.

 ## Features